FREE SHIPPING FOR ORDERS OVER $150

 So let’s take a journey, plate by plate, to explore how the world cooks (and celebrates) mushrooms.
 Grab your passport and your appetite.
 We’re going mushroom-hopping.

 In Japan, mushrooms aren’t just ingredients.
 They’re an experience.
-Think miso soup with enoki, hot pots with shiitake, and the prized matsutake—a fragrant wild mushroom that can fetch hundreds of dollars a pound.
+Think Enoki Mushrooms, hot pots with Shiitake Mushrooms, and the prized matsutake—a fragrant wild mushroom that can fetch hundreds of dollars a pound.

 How they're used: